Haynes

 Haynes lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and growth rates by age cohort provided by the ABS from its Greater Capital Region projections (released in 2023 based on 2022 data) to estimate future population dynamics.
-The Haynes (SA2) is projected to have an above median population growth for national statistical areas, with an expected increase of 680 persons to reach a total of 4,040 by 2041, reflecting a 6.6% increase over the 17-year period.
+However, all factors including natural growth and overseas migration were positive contributors.
+AreaSearch's projections for Haynes are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022 for SA2 areas, and the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) for areas not covered by this data.
+Looking ahead to future population trends, AreaSearch projects an above median growth for statistical areas analysed, with Haynes expected to grow by 685 persons to reach a total of 4,062 by 2041, reflecting an overall increase of 6.2% over the 17-year period.

 Frequently Asked Questions - Population